-Riders need to know how to slow down quickly and stop quickly in case of an emergency.
+Riders need to know how to slow down and stop quickly.

 Normally, when riding on a cycle you would plan and perform a gentle stop.
 To do this, use both brakes at the same time, with your thumbs underneath the handlebars.
 This will slow you down gradually and help you come to a controlled stop.